opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 The response summary includes the following information:

-* How many resources were migrated.
+* How many resources were migrated
-* How many were skipped (for missing type or owner).
+* How many were skipped (for missing type or owner)
-* The resources that were assigned `default_owner`.
+* The resources that were assigned `default_owner`

 Only REST admins or superadmin users can run this API.